 Key Stage 4

-All students are introduced to Sociology by studying four key institutions in society: The Media, The Welfare State, The Political System, and the Criminal Justice system.
+All students are introduced to Sociology by studying three key institutions in society: The Media, Health and The Welfare State and The Political System.
 We explore a range of issues within each topic area and introduce ideas that we revisit later in the course.
 These introductory topics enhance students understanding of society and encourage them to take an active role – from surveying different age groups about their use of social media to producing a campaign video/poster for a political party.
 We move from these introductory topics to explore sociological theory.
 We explore the origins of theory and the key concepts and writers.
 These theories underpin all topic areas covered subsequently.
 Students also explore sociological methods and conduct research throughout the course.
 The four topics are compulsory and are Family, Education, Stratification and Crime and Deviance students revisit concepts covered in the introductory topics such as left and right wing and agenda setting.
 Students consolidate their knowledge and develop their skills of application and analysis/evaluation through carefully constructed tasks.

 Key Stage 5